Gender in College Admissions – Do Men or Women have an Edge?

 The Widening Gender Gap

 In 1979, women officially overtook men as the dominant sex on college campuses.
-In 2019, women made up 55% of the undergraduate population in the U.S. and 60% of the graduate school pool.
-Given that that the gender demographics of the United States have not changed — the latest census shows women making up 50.8% of the country and men 49.2% — this makes for a pretty fascinating phenomenon.
-While sociologists and other scholars debate the root causes of girls superior school performance, we’re only focused on one thing—what it means for admissions.
+In 2021, women make up 55% of the undergraduate population in the U.S. and 60% of the graduate school pool.
+Given that that the gender demographics of the United States have not changed — the latest census shows women making up 50.5% of the country and men 49.5% — this makes for a pretty fascinating phenomenon.
+While sociologists and other scholars debate the root causes of girls’ superior school performance, we’re only focused on one thing—what it means for admissions.

 Naturally, the relative scarcity of qualified male applicants gives them a leg-up in admissions at many schools.
 School administrators generally strive toward a fairly even split of men and women on campus and worry that a 60/40 female-to-male ratio would turn off many prospective applicants.
 So congrats, high-achieving gents, you are the beneficiaries of your peers inferior academic performance.

 Vassar is one of the elite institutions offering men a significant edge.
-Applicants to the Vassar class of 2022 were accepted at a 33% clip compared to just 21% for female applicants.
-Brown University has the greatest gender divide among Ivy League Universities—aspiring 2018-19 freshman women were granted access 6.5% of the time while men enjoyed a 9.4% success rate.
+Male applicants to the Vassar Class of 2023 were accepted at a 30% clip compared to just 21% for female applicants.
+Brown University has the greatest gender divide among Ivy League Universities—aspiring 2019-20 freshman women were granted access 6% of the time while men enjoyed a 9% success rate.
 William & Mary let “Williams” through the gates 43% of the time compared to a 34% mark for “Marys.”
-Other prestigious schools where men receive a slight admissions boost include (all statistics are from the 2018-19 academic year):
+Other prestigious schools where men receive a slight admissions boost include (all statistics are from the 2019-20 academic year):

 Generally speaking, gender-based advantages typically only occur at smaller liberal arts schools.
-Larger schools, even elite ones like UCLA or Berkeley, tend to hold the same, more statistically-based admissions standards across gender lines.
-In other words, schools of that ilk are looking purely at GPA and SAT scores, not whether the name on the applicant is Daniel or Danielle.
+Larger schools, even elite ones like UVA or the University of Michigan, tend to hold the same, more statistically-based admissions standards across gender lines.
+In other words, schools of that ilk are looking purely at GPA, SAT scores, and other core academic/extracurricular factors, not whether the name on the application is Daniel or Danielle.

 Worry not, young women—your admissions journey is not necessarily fated to be a harsh, uphill climb.
 If you have an interest and talent in anything to do with computers, engineering, or the hard sciences, then the tables turn completely.